 - HeinOnline United States Code Library (1925- )

-In addition, the ProQuest Legislative Insight database has bills, reports, records, and more in PDF organized into legislative histories of Public Laws.
+In addition, ProQuest Legislative Insight has bills, reports, records, and more in PDF organized into legislative histories of Public Laws.
 Their coverage varies by year, with significant coverage dating back to the 1930s and sporadic coverage as far back as the 24th Congress in the early 1800s.

 The availability of state materials in PDF will vary by jurisdiction; consult the Maurer School of Law at Indiana University State Legislative History Research Guides to locate a state-specific library research guide to legislative history materials.
 Quick access to individual state legislatures is available through the National Conference of State Legislatures’ State Legislative Websites.

 The Code of Federal Regulations (CFR) can be found in PDF on FDsys beginning in 1996 through the current year.
 Historical issues of the Code of Federal Regulations can also be found via Guide to Law Online or on HeinOnline in the Code of Federal Regulations Library (1938- ).